Rahulcse79/Ai-voice-portfolio/README.md

 ### 2) Configure environment variables

-Create a local env file:
+Copy the sample env file and fill in your values:

+- `env.sample` contains safe placeholders
-- `.env.local` (recommended for local dev)
+- Create `.env.local` for local development (recommended)

+> Don’t commit real secrets (API keys, SMTP passwords).
+Keep them in `.env.local` or set them in your hosting provider.

 This project loads env from `.env.local` and `.env` on the server (see `src/lib/envSetup.ts`).